 Joshua Rosenberg is executive vice president, chief risk officer and head of the Risk Group.
 Mr. Rosenberg oversees the Bank’s risk management framework including its approaches to operational, financial and enterprise risk.
-Mr. Rosenberg also serves on the Bank’s Management Committee and chairs the Bank’s Risk Subcommittee.
+Mr. Rosenberg also serves on the Bank’s Executive Committee and chairs the Bank’s Risk Subcommittee.

 Mr. Rosenberg joined the Bank in 2001 as a research economist.
 In 2009, he moved to the Risk Group and established and led the risk analytics function.
 In 2015, Mr. Rosenberg established and then served as the head of the Risk Group’s enterprise risk management function.
 During the financial crisis, Mr. Rosenberg contributed to the development and implementation of lending programs including the Term Asset-Backed Securities Loan Facility and the Commercial Paper Funding Facility.